espocrm/documentation/user-guide/mass-email.md

 ## Test what will be sent to recipients

 Click right dropdown on the mass email row in _Mass Email_ panel and then click _Send Test_.

-## Log

-In log you can see:
-* Sent email
-* Links clicked by recipient
-* Recipients who opted out
-* Bounced emails (not delivered to recipient)
-* Emails opened by recipient (disabled by default)

 ## Opt-out link